datafolklabs/cement/doc/source/dev/signal_handling.rst

     with CementApp('myapp') as app:
         hook.register('signal', my_signal_handler)

+        try:
             app.run()
+        except CaughtSignal as e:
+            # do soemthing with e.signum, e.frame
+            pass

-The key thing to note here is that the main application itself handles the ``CaughtSignal`` exception, where as using the cement ``signal`` hook is useful for plugins and extensions to be able to tie into the signal handling outside of the main application.
-Both serve the same purpose however the application object is not available (passed to) the cement ``signal`` hook which limits what can be done within the callback function.
-For this reason any extensions or plugins should use the ``pre_close`` hook as much as possible as it is always run when ``app.close()`` is called and receives the ``app`` object as one of its parameters.
+The key thing to note here is that the main application itself can easily handle the ``CaughtSignal`` exception without using hooks, however using the ``signal`` hook is useful for plugins and extensions to be able to tie into the signal handling outside of the main application.
+Both serve the same purpose.

+Regardless of how signals are handled, all extensions or plugins should use the ``pre_close`` hook for cleanup purposes as much as possible as it is always run when ``app.close()`` is called.

 Configuring Which Signals To Catch